webignition/bas-spec/docs/tutorial.rst

     - :doc:`Creating a Test Suite To Define Your Tests </tutorial-test-suite>`
     - :doc:`Understanding Test Actions and Assertions </tutorial-actions-and-assertions>`
     - :doc:`Importing Tests Into Your Test Suite </tutorial-import-test>`
+    - :doc:`Creating a Page Model to Define Properties of the Page Being Tested </tutorial-page-model>`
     - :doc:`Creating and Using Parameterised Tests </tutorial-parameterised-tests>`
-    - Creating a Page Model To Define Properties Of The Page Being Tested
     - Using a Data Provider To Supply Data Sets To Your Tests

 We'll start out by :doc:`covering some terminology </tutorial-terminology>` so that we're all clear about